jeremynoesen/homebridge-dyson-bp01/README.md

 }
 ```
 - The `mac` option is optional, but recommended if you have multiple BroadLink RMs.
 This will ensure the correct device is selected to control your fan.
+- Every time you change `name`, you will need to set fan speed back to 1, oscillation off, and fan power off to re-sync the machine.

 After adding this, restart Homebridge for your changes to take effect.
 - If no BroadLink RM is found, the accessory will not be able to update, and will not send signals to your Dyson BP01.